wlads/reefpoints/source/posts/2015-03-22-tips-for-writing-ember-addons.md

 out there that are untested. (the generated tests don't count) Please keep in mind that there are people building products that might consume your work.
-Untested code is just one more thing that could go wrong in somoene's app.
-If unit testing the code is too difficult at the very least write integration tests against the dummy application to ensure the happy paths.
+Untested code is just one more thing that could go wrong in someone's app.
+If unit testing the code is too difficult, at the very least write integration tests against the dummy application to ensure the happy paths.